 • Baby Owl.
 It was easy to see how frightened the owlet was – young children would be emotionally drawn into this story.

 • The For Creative Minds pages in the back of the book.
-This Sylvan Dell Publishing Book contains Great Horned Owl Facts (Did you know they weighed between 3 and 4 lbs and that they can live up to 12 or 13 years?)
+This Arbordale Publishing Book contains Great Horned Owl Facts (Did you know they weighed between 3 and 4 lbs and that they can live up to 12 or 13 years?)

 • They loved the life-cycle sequencing activity, but felt the “What to Do if you Find An Injured Animal” instruction could serve as an entire stand-alone lesson.